Citizens of Louisville Organized and United Together

 Since CLOUT’s beginning in 1991, the organization has brought people together from different religious denominations, different areas of the community, and different races to work together on issues of common concern.
 These are just a few of the community improvements resulting from CLOUT’s work since its beginning:

-In 2017, CLOUT got Louisville Metro Council to allocate $9.6 million to the Affordable Housing Trust Fund; the previous year’s allocation of $2.5 million had funded 326 homes.
-CLOUT has been fighting for affordable housing since winning the creation of the Trust Fund in 2008, and is continuing to work for dedicated funding for the Trust Fund going forward.
+In 2018, CLOUT got the Louisville Metro Council to approve an allocation of $10 million to the Affordable Housing Trust Fund; the previous year’s allocation of $9.6 million had funded 22 different housing initiatives which resulted in affordable housing for 1100 families.
+CLOUT has been fighting for full funding since the creation of the Trust Fund in 2008, and is continuing to work for dedicated funding for the Trust Fund going forward.

 In 2017, after two Nehemiah Actions addressing public transit access to the 115 businesses and 7000 jobs at the Riverport Industrial Park, officials from TARC (the local public transit agency) and Metro Government won a federal grant for a $3.2 million circulator bus to help workers get and keep good-paying jobs.

-In 2017, in the first year of CLOUT’s campaign to win care, not jail, for people with mental illness and addiction, CLOUT got Louisville Metro Council to allocate $325,000 for a “Living Room” crisis stabilization center in Louisville, and got judges and prosecutors to get additional training in referrals to Drug Court.
+Also in 2017, in the first year of CLOUT’s campaign to win care, not jail, for people with mental illness and addiction, CLOUT got Louisville Metro Council to allocate $325,000 for a “Living Room” crisis stabilization center in Louisville (as an alternative to jail), and got judges and prosecutors to get additional training in the use of Drug Court.
+In 2018 CLOUT won for the Living Room an allocation of $1 million for FY 2019-2020.

 In 2016, after a six-year campaign which also won the creation of a district-wide bullying prevention training program, CLOUT won a commitment from Jefferson County Public Schools (JCPS) to begin district-wide whole-school Restorative Practices, plugging the “school-to-prison pipeline;” addressing racial disproportionality; and reducing suspension rates, referrals to alternative schools, and drop-outs.
-As of June 2017, four schools have received whole-school training, fourteen will receive the training in the coming school year, and 24 JCPS staff have been trained as certified Restorative Practices trainers.
+As of 2018, eighteen schools have received whole-school training, and ten additional schools will receive the training in the coming school year.
+Also, 24 JCPS staff have been trained as certified Restorative Practices trainers.

 In 2014, as a result of CLOUT taking on the issue, the Louisville Metro Council voted unanimously (26-0) to “Ban the Box,” making it illegal for local government, and vendors and contractors who do business with the city, to inquire about a person’s criminal record on an initial job application.
 Louisville is just the 16th city in the US to adopt such a policy, which opens up job opportunities for ex-offenders and ensures that people aren’t punished twice for mistakes made long ago.